WebRoots Democracy: Research and publications

-WebRoots Democracy has five main areas of focus: online voting; e-petitions; voter advice applications; social media regulation; and monitoring the recommendations of the Speaker's Commission on Digital Democracy.
-It has an Advisory Council consisting of experts from across the technology industry, academia, civil society, and politics which provides ideas and guidance over the research it undertakes.
+WebRoots Democracy had five main areas of focus: online voting; e-petitions; voter advice applications; social media regulation; and monitoring the recommendations of the Speaker's Commission on Digital Democracy.
+It had an Advisory Council consisting of experts from across the technology industry, academia, civil society, and politics which provides ideas and guidance over the research it undertakes.

 Published in March 2015, Viral Voting: Future-proofing UK elections with an #onlinevoting option examined the benefits of online voting, the challenges faced for its implementation, and its estimated impact on voter turnout and elections.
 The report estimated that online voting could boost voter turnout by up to 9 million, reduce the cost-per-vote by a third, and enable voters with vision impairments to cast a secret ballot.
 It contains forewords by the MPs Graham Allen and Chloe Smith, as well as the General Secretary of the Trades Union Congress, Frances O'Grady.

 Viral Voting was cited in a House of Commons debate on the EU Referendum Bill by Labour MP, John McDonnell.
 It is also cited in a Salford University research paper on trade union strike ballots.

 In January 2016, Secure Voting: A guide to secure #onlinevoting in elections was published.
 This report focused on the key security challenges for the implementation of online voting and methods to overcome them.
 The report called for online voting to be introduced by the 2020 UK General Election.
 It contained forewords from MPs across the political spectrum: Chloe Smith, Graham Allen, Tom Brake, and Hannah Bardell.
 In addition, it contains a foreword by the Speaker of the House of Commons, John Bercow.

 Secure Voting was cited widely during the parliamentary debates on the 2016 Trade Union Bill.
 It was also cited in a debate in the State Assembly of Jersey and in a feasibility study on internet voting by the Electoral Commission of Moldova.

-To coincide with the two year anniversary of the Speaker's Commission on Digital Democracy, in January 2017, Democracy 2.0: Hitting refresh on the Digital Democracy Commission was published.
+To coincide with the second anniversary of the Speaker's Commission on Digital Democracy, in January 2017, Democracy 2.0: Hitting refresh on the Digital Democracy Commission was published.
 It sets out a number of recommendations including the creation of a Government 'Digital Democracy Czar' and the introduction of mandatory political education in schools to help tackle challenges such as 'fake news'.
 It contains forewords by Emma Mulqueeny OBE and Cat Smith MP.